-Maximum top rail length is 20', if your job has a rail section longer than 20' a straight splice is required.
-Straight splices do not need to be installed over the post.
-In addition, RFX200/300 top rail corners are mitered and use corner splices (90,45, or custom):
+Maximum top rail length is 20', if your job has a rail section longer than 20' splices should be made for over a post.
+In addition, TR400 top rail corners are mitered.

 9. Install Cables

 A. Slip the Delrin washer over the body of the receiver and insert the receiver into the post.